20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 A more detailed analysis can be found in the section [Analytics](#analytics).

 First of all, we replicated the analysis outlined in the paper.
-We used the same parameters provided there, and verified equilibrium.
+We used the same parameters provided there, and verified the equilibrium.

 In general, we found that the game-theoretic scenarios detailed in the paper are a bit fragile, and incentives to prefer Ledger-Hedger swing within a close margin.